NathanHarrington/dotfiles/sound_control/README.md

 Play (or Play/Pause) Ctrl+Alt+l
 Previous Track  Ctrl+Alt+[

+After you start cmus for the first time, make sure to run:
+    :set passwd=cmuscontrolitifyouwant

+Add the shortcuts for switching music focus modes in focus_music.sh rocklist_only.sh what_is_playing.sh classical_only.sh

+If operating a music service on a different computer, add the functions
-Add the functions as showin in: cmus_remote_control.sh
+    as showin in: cmus_remote_control.sh

 Make sure to start cmus with the --listen ip address:port option

-For details on the custom brownian noise machine and the individually controllable keyboard shortcuts, see: noise_vol.py